-Smirnov’s works are recognizable by their distinctive framework and colour structure that create the impression of stained glass or enamel, along with a feeling of mystery.
-A precise linear framework that prevents the transformation of the painting’s surface into the chaos of colours achieves this effect.
+Smirnov’s works are recognizable by their distinctive framework and color structure that create the impression of stained glass or enamel along with a feeling of mystery.
+A precise linear framework that prevents the transformation of the painting’s surface into chaos of colors achieves this effect.
 The assurance and boldness of the lines recall the works of Picasso done between 1910 and 1920.
 But the resemblance to the famous cubist artist ends there.
 Smirnov is not interested in the analytical division of objects into their components.
 His method is really the opposite.
 It is the melding of forms rather than their destruction, harmony, not dissonance.
-People, beasts, birds, fish, fruits, flowers, art objects, everything is united by the beauty of Igor Smirnov’s harmonious fantasy world that stands before us like the embodiment of music in line and colour.
+People, beasts, birds, fish, fruits, flowers, art objects, everything is united by the beauty of Igor Smirnov’s harmonious fantasy world that stands before us like the embodiment of music in line and color.

-The symbolic art of Igor Smirnov expresses the new tendency of art perception and interpretation.
-At the same time, it is focused on eternal values and affects the emotional and mental state of the viewer through the process of associative thinking.
+Since that time Igor Smirnov gained worldwide recognition with his paintings displayed in museums and galleries in the United States, Europe, Asia and Russia.
 The relationships between time and space always were at the forefront of philosophical thinking and found expression in visual art.
 It may be said that the twentieth century had indeed manifested an insatiable thirst for the interpretations and reinterpretations of time.
 There were a number of attempts of reformation, transformation and even refutation of the basic concepts of art in the search for the fourth dimension reverberating echoes of time in visual art.
 Following the new theories of philosophy, physics and psychology which appeared in this century, visual art created a new language for the representation of time.
 Thus, time became not only the key point of life but of art as well, allowing us to evaluate art in the light of its relationship to temporality.

-At the beginning of the third millennium, the tendency to immerse in the “Fin du Siecle” esthetics became very popular and is reflected in the content of visual art.
+At the beginning of the third millennium, the tendency to immerse in fin du Siecle esthetics became very popular and is reflected in the content of visual art.
 The apocalyptic nature of this era creates emotional stress and the feeling of instability.
 The artist finds himself in an almost unforeseeable situation when everything in his world tumbles out of control without stability in a state of permanent flux.
-Moreover, the course of global events and the radical increase in the tempo of modern life led to the transformation of consciousness and the alteration of the processes of perception, evaluation and interpretation of art by the audience.
+Moreover, the course of global events and the radical increase of the tempo of modern life lead to the transformation of consciousness and the alteration of the processes of perception, evaluation and interpretation of art by the audience.
 As a result, in order to find a place in the context of modern art, the artist has to realize how he can create the symbolic equivalent of a constantly changing external world.